sowcow/blog/content/posts/avocaat-party.md

 The whole thing caused me mostly managable laughter fits for some days afterward.

 After the fact overall experience I consider to be positive.
 I've learned some visual language.
 I've even found some practical use for it.

+# UPD5

+BTW I posted this on a social network at one point and it was hanging there for a week.
+It got 31 net likes over 6.5k views and notably zero comments.
+So it truly was avocaat, intersubjectively verified so.